 If you wish to speak to someone further regarding advocacy support or to make a complaint, please speak to your personal adviser in the first instance, or contact the Surrey Customer Relations team using their email: email@example.com

 The Big Survey is an annual questionnaire sent to all looked after children and care leavers in Surrey.
 The survey is managed by the User Voice and Participation Team and aims to gather feedback about the services that looked after children and care leavers use.
-The Big Survey 2021 was open from April - June and you can view the reports using the links below.

 Check back here for details of the 2022 Big Survey.